coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 7. <b>external</b> `src` values should respect the fallback link mechanism (see [broken links](#broken-links)
 8. when the placeholder object is a 2D plane, but the mimetype is 3D, then render the spatial content on that plane via a stencil buffer.
 9. src-values are non-recursive: when linking to an external object (`src: foo.fbx#bar`), then `src`-metadata on object `bar` should be ignored.
-10. clicking on external `src`-values always allow sourceportation: teleporting to the origin URI to which the object belongs.
+10. an external `src`-value should always allow a sourceportation icon within 3 meter: teleporting to the origin URI to which the object belongs.
 11. when only one object was cherrypicked (`#cube` e.g.), set its position to `0,0,0`
-12. equirectangular detection: when the width of an image is twice the height (aspect 2:1), an equirectangular projection is assumed.
-13. when the enduser clicks an href with `#t=1,0,0` (play) will be applied to all src mediacontent with a timeline (mp4/mp3 e.g.)
+12. when the enduser clicks an href with `#t=1,0,0` (play) will be applied to all src mediacontent with a timeline (mp4/mp3 e.g.)
+13. a non-euclidian portal can be rendered for flat 3D objects (using stencil buffer e.g.) in case ofspatial `src`-values (an object `#world3` or URL `world3.fbx` e.g.).

+* `model/gltf-binary`
 * `model/gltf+json`
 * `image/png`
 * `image/jpg`